PCEP Control Flow, Loops, Lists and Logic Practice Question

 0 1 2 4

 The code uses a for loop with range(5) to iterate over numbers 0 through 4.
-Inside the loop, an if statement checks if the current number equals 3; if true, the break statement exits the loop immediately.
-Therefore, when i becomes 3, the loop terminates before printing 3, so the output is '0 1 2' (each on a new line due to print(i) default behavior).
-Option C correctly lists the printed values as 0, 1, 2, and then 4 is not printed because the loop breaks before reaching 4.
+Inside the loop, an if statement checks if the current number equals 3; if true, the continue statement skips the remainder of the current iteration and moves to the next iteration.
+Therefore, when i is 3, the print(i) statement is skipped, but the loop continues with i=4, printing 4.
+Thus, the output is '0 1 2 4' (each on a new line).
+Option C correctly lists the printed values as 0, 1, 2, and 4.

 Answer analysis